jewelsofthought/neshama/site/posts/parashot/Miketz.md

 He weeps when he hears what they have to say.
 For he hears their regret and shame at what they had done.
 But he came back to them, bound Simeon before their eyes, and loaded them up with grain, returning the money to each one's sack, and gave them provisions for their return journey. (v24-25)

 Loaded up, they departed.
 As one of them was opening his sack to give feed to his ass at the night encampment, he saw his money right there at the mouth of his bag.
-And he said to his brothers, “My money has been returned!
-It is here in my bag!”
-Their hearts sank; and, trembling, they turned to one another, saying, “What is this that G-d has done to us?” (v26-29)
+And he said to his brothers, "My money has been returned!
+It is here in my bag!"
+Their hearts sank; and, trembling, they turned to one another, saying, "What is this that G-d has done to us?" (v26-29)

 When they arrived back, they told him all that had happened.
 "The man who is lord of the land spoke harshly to us and accused us of spying on the land.
 We protested, But the man &mdash; who is lord of the land &mdash; said to us, 'By this I shall know that you are being honest: leave one of your brothers with me, and take something for your starving households and be off.
 And bring your youngest brother to me, that I may know that you are not spies, that you are being honest.
 I will then restore your brother to you, and you shall be free to move about in the land.'" (v30-34)

-As they were emptying their sacks, there, in each one’s sack, was his money-bag!
+As they were emptying their sacks, there, in each one's sack, was his money-bag!
 When they and their father saw their money-bags, they were dismayed. (v35)

-Then Jacob, their father, said to them: “It is always me that suffers: Joseph is no more and Simeon is no more, and now you would take away Benjamin.
-These things always happen to me!” (v36)
+Then Jacob, their father, said to them: "It is always me that suffers: Joseph is no more and Simeon is no more, and now you would take away Benjamin.
+These things always happen to me!" (v36)

 Rueben tries to change his father's mind, offering his two sons if he does not return with Benjamin. (v37)